About this Session

 Sophie is a recent graduate of a Bachelor of Fine Arts (Music Theatre) at the Victorian College of the Arts.
 Before moving to Melbourne, Sophie was heavily involved in the Adelaide theatre scene.
 She began dancing at the age of 6 which naturally progressed to discovering the allure of music theatre.
 She has been involved in a variety of cabarets, competitions and musicals including Rent (MCMT), The Little Mermaid as Ariel (AYT), Beauty and the Beast as Belle/Babette (AYT) and The Wizard of Oz as Dorothy (AYT and Gleeson College).

-William is 11 and his music theatre career started at 8 years old when he won the role Tick's son, Benji in the South Australian season of Priscilla Queen of the Dessert and performed on opening night at Festival Theatre - a very memorable experience.
-He has gone on to perform key roles in a range of music theatre productions in Adelaide - Michael Banks (Mary Poppins), Kurt Von Trapp (Sound of Music), Young Simba (Disney's The Lion King), Jack (Into the Woods), Chip (Beauty and the Beast) as most recently as Freddie (drummer) in School of Rock.
+William is 14 and his music theatre career started at 8 years old when he won the role of Tick's son, Benji in the South Australian season of Priscilla Queen of the Dessert and performed on opening night at Festival Theatre - a very memorable experience.
+He has gone on to perform key roles in youth music theatre productions in Adelaide - Michael Banks (Mary Poppins), Kurt Von Trapp (Sound of Music), Simba/Young Simba (Disney's The Lion King), Jack (Into the Woods), Chip (Beauty and the Beast) as most recently as Freddie (drummer) in School of Rock.

 Zachary Baseby (he/him)